julia-/portfolio-ca/README.md

 I have been unable to test my portfolio on non-iOS devices.

 ### jQuery and not JavaScript
-I would have prefered to have used JavaScript over jQuery but due time constraints I went with jQuery.
+I would have prefered to have used vanilla JavaScript over jQuery but due time constraints I went with jQuery.